Opinion | A dynasty falls. Are the Trumps far behind?

 Four years ago, then-candidate Donald Trump introduced his coddled, self-certain children to the Republican convention in Cleveland.
 They mostly talked about how their dad built a skating rink, and how they played with toys in his office, and other claptrap meant to make him seem emotionally functional.

-Last week, however, on the South Lawn of the White House, the infomercial masquerading as convention showed us just how much the party has evolved since then — and just how rapacious the Trump family really is.
+Last week, however, on the South Lawn of the White House, the infomercial masquerading as a convention showed us just how much the party has evolved since then — and just how rapacious the Trump family really is.
 This was not a virtual gathering of Republicans; it was the celebration of the family-run subsidiary that has supplanted the GOP as we knew it.

 No fewer than seven Trumps, Trump spouses and Trump significant others — not counting the president himself — spoke across the four nights of the convention.
 And, this time, their goal wasn’t to humanize the family patriarch; it was mainly to attack his adversaries and extol the virtues of the president’s nativism.